 In 2017, PC Bank entered into an agreement to end its business relationship with a major Canadian chartered bank, which resulted in the discontinuance of the personal banking services offered under the President's Choice Financial brand.
-PC Bank will continue to operate the President's Choice Financial Mastercard program and customers will continue to earn PC Optimum points.
-PC Bank remains committed to growth by bringing innovative payment products to its customers and continues to strengthen its credit card services and loyalty programs.
+PC Bank continues to operate the President's Choice Financial Mastercard program and customers will continue to earn PC Optimum points.
+PC Bank remains committed to growth by bringing innovative payment products to its customers and continues to strengthen its credit card services and PC Optimum loyalty program.